dldl/api-fixtures-generator/README.md

 // Your application code
 ```

-You may conditionally load the library based on the `NODE_ENV` environment variable to only load this in development.
+You may conditionally load the library based on the `NODE_ENV` environment variable to only load this in testing (for
+instance by using an already generated fixture file or by generating it on the fly like `Netflix/pollyjs` would do).